 This name makes it onto the “rare but beautiful baby name” list.
 No meaning beyond the body of water with the same name.

-English, Irish origin.
-Meaning “lover”.
+English, Irish origin, typically meaning “lover”.
 It’s also a tribute to John Lennon if mom and dad are fans.

 The strong, sassy single mom from Gilmore Girls, a little Lorelai would be adorable for a baby name.